Quick Start

 In the previous examples, datasets were saved in the embedded database

-of the working directory).
+(SQLite in folder .datachain of the working directory).
 These datasets were automatically versioned, and

-can be accessed using DataChain.from_dataset("dataset_name")
+can be accessed using dc.read_dataset("dataset_name").

 Here is how to retrieve a saved dataset and iterate over the objects:

-chain = DataChain.from_dataset("response")
+chain = dc.read_dataset("response")

 # Iterating one-by-one: support out-of-memory workflow